 - Increase the heat to medium and add the sauce that the sardines came in.

-- Add 4 cups of water and bring to the boil.
+- Add water and salt to taste and bring to the boil.
 When it breaks the boil add the rice.

 - Stir regularly to avoid excessive sticking.